skywalkerSam/starboy-blogs/_data/posts/Religion-in-A-Nutshell.md

 &nbsp;

 &emsp; Consider the tale of DUNE, for instance. it’s just a novel, and yet, one could just as easily build a religion from its pages.
 And that is the danger: people lose themselves in a story because of the comfort it offers.
-But life is not one story or a singular narrative.
-It inhabits countless stories throughout all existence with an infinite number of narratives…
+But life is not one story or a singular narrative. it inhabits countless stories throughout all existence with an infinite number of narratives…

 &nbsp;